Baumslag-Solitar groups and residual nilpotence: Introduction

 Baumslag-Solitar groups are groups that admit a presentation of the form where $m, n$ are non-zero integers.
 They were introduced in \cite{baso} as examples of two-generator one-relator groups with proper quotients isomorphic to the group itself (that is, the groups don't satisfy the Hopf property).
 Since then, Baumslag-Solitar groups and their properties have been extensively studied by various authors and they have been the testbed for various conjectures and theories.

-Our work is concerned with the residual nilpotence of these groups.
+Our work is mainly concerned with the residual nilpotence of these groups.
 A survey about the residual properties of these groups is given in \cite{mold-rev}.
 In \cite{bn}, Bardakov and Neschadim studied the lower central series of Baumslag-Solitar groups and computed the intersection of all terms of the lower central series for some special cases of the non-residually nilpotent Baumslag-Solitar groups.
-In the present paper, we explicitly compute the intersection of all terms of the lower central series for any Baumslag-Solitar group which is not residually nilpotent.
+In the present paper, one of our aims is to compute explicitly the intersection of all terms of the lower central series for any Baumslag-Solitar group which is not residually nilpotent.

 Throughout this paper, a Baumslag-Solitar group is denoted by $\BS(m, n)$.
 Since $\BS(m, n)$, $\BS(n, m)$ and $\BS(-m, -n)$ are pairwise isomorphic, we may assume, without loss of generality, that the integers $m$ and $n$ in the presentation of $\BS(m, n)$ satisfy the condition $0 < m \leq |n|$.